repoze/repoze.what/docs/source/Manual/ManagingSources.rst

 Excluding :term:`items <item>` from a :term:`section`
 -----------------------------------------------------

-To remove one the item from a given group of the group source above, you may use::
+To remove one the items from a given group of the group source above, you may use::

     >>> groups.exclude_item(u'admins', u'gustavo')